slok/metaproxy/README.rst

 Description
 -----------

-Metaproxy is a reverse proxy(based on `dj-revproxy <https://github.com/benoitc/dj-revproxy>`_) that allows yo to interact with the html code.
-Metaproxy gets metadata from the webpage and shows in different ways
+Metaproxy is a reverse proxy (based on `dj-revproxy <https://github.com/benoitc/dj-revproxy>`_) that allows you to interact with the html code.
+Metaproxy gets metadata from the webpage and shows in different ways (such as code and graphical version).

 Requeriments(Dependencies)
 --------------------------